 I have scoured information off the internet, interviewed some professionals in the system, and consulted agencies about what’s required to start a business in the Philippines.
 Here’s what I learned.

-How to start a business in 4 steps
+How to start a business in Philippines in 4 steps

 Before we begin, we will assume that you already have the business idea and validated your idea.